ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

  - D-shaped plasmas with $A < 3$:
  - X-pont values of $\kappa$ & $\delta$ used

-A set of eqlibria from FIESTA were created and compared to the calculatons from the [Peng double null divertor scaling](plasma_current.md#peng-double-null-divertor-scaling-st) For the low elongation equilibria, the calculated values for the plasma current were close to those from FIESTA, however moving to higher elongations causes an underestimate by up to 20%.
+A set of equilibria from FIESTA were created and compared to the calculations from the [Peng double null divertor scaling](plasma_current.md#peng-double-null-divertor-scaling-st) For the low elongation equilibria, the calculated values for the plasma current were close to those from FIESTA, however moving to higher elongations causes an underestimate by up to 20%.